-The COPC should deploy volunteer resources where practical in the operation of camp programs and facilities.
-Council volunteers are excited about the outdoors and in assisting successful programs for Scouts and families.
+The OPC should deploy volunteer resources where practical in the operation of camp programs and facilities.
+Council volunteers are excited about the outdoors and about assisting with successful programs for Scouts and families.
 Thoughtfully assigned volunteers can be very helpful in planning and conducting all the programs outlined in this guide.
 Equally, the "right" volunteer can provide excellent service in the design and support of camp facilities and program support equipment and materials.

 This section highlights a number of key thoughts on deployment of volunteer talent.
-Volunteers can be newly recruited adults looking for education and involvement to the seasoned volunteer who has done everything over an extended career and is looking for one more challenge.
+Volunteers can be newly recruited adults looking for education and involvement or seasoned volunteers who have done everything over extended careers and are looking for more challenges.